Ferran Jutglà: Barcelona

 On 22 June 2021, just hours after announcing his departure from Espanyol, Jutglà signed a one-year contract with city rivals FC Barcelona, being initially assigned to the reserves in Primera División RFEF.
 He made his debut for Barça B on 28 August, starting in a 1–1 home draw against Algeciras CF.

 Jutglà scored his first goal for the B's on 24 September 2021, netting his team's second in a 2–1 home win over Linense.
 On 11 December, he was called up by first team manager Xavi to trainings.

 On 12 December 2021, Jutglà made his first team – and La Liga – debut for Barcelona, coming on as a late substitute for goalscorer Abde Ezzalzouli in a 2–2 away draw against Osasuna.
 On his first match as a starter six days later, he scored the opener of a 3–2 home win over Elche.
 On 26 May, he announced his departure from the club in a Twitter post.

 Club Brugge

 On 8 June 2022, Club Brugge announced the signing of Jutglà on a four-year deal for a transfer fee of €5 million.
 He made his debut on 17 July, starting in their 1–0 Belgian Super Cup victory over Gent.
 On 13 September, he converted a penalty in a 4–0 away Champions League group win away to Porto, his first goal in the competition.
+He was the league season's joint ninth top scorer with 13 goals, including his first career hat-trick on 23 April 2023 in a 7–0 win at home to Eupen.

+Jutglà scored both goals on 18 April 2024 in the UEFA Europa Conference League quarter-final second leg away to PAOK in Greece, making Club Brugge the first Belgian club to reach the last four of a European competition since 1993.

+Celta

+On 24 June 2025, RC Celta de Vigo announced the signing of Jutglà in a four-year contract.